Chrisae9/chis-website/content/blog/website.md

 ### Creating a Blog Post

-The main reason I like this template is because I get to write my posts in Markdown!
+The main reason I like this template is that I get to write my posts in Markdown!
 The default way to create a post is to run `npm run post`.
-I decided to not use this functionality because this will create a folder to store each blog post by category.
-While this seems like a good idea for organization, it adds a uneccessary paths to the URL.
+I decided to not use this function because this will create a folder to store each blog post by category.
+While this seems like a good idea for an organization, it adds unnecessary paths to the URL.

 For example: